emorynlp/nlp4j/morphology/README.md

-# Lemmatization
+# Morphological Analysis

-Our lemmatizer generates root forms of word tokens.
+Our morphological analyzer generates root forms (lemmas) of word tokens.
 It is a rule-based analyzer inspired by the [WordNet morphy](http://wordnet.princeton.edu/man/morphy.7WN.html) although it uses a larger dictionary gathered from various sources and more advanced heuristics.
-Coupled with the [StringUtils#toSimplifiedForm](https://github.com/emorynlp/common/blob/master/src/main/java/edu/emory/mathcs/nlp/common/util/StringUtils.java#L142) method, it normalizes numbers, redundant punctuation, hyperlinks, etc (see the examples below), which is found to be useful for several NLP tasks.
+It also normalizes numbers, redundant punctuation, hyperlinks, etc (see the examples below), which is found to be useful for several NLP tasks (see [`toSimplifiedForm`](https://github.com/emorynlp/common/blob/master/src/main/java/edu/emory/mathcs/nlp/common/util/StringUtils.java#L142)).

 ## Normalization